mas-bandwidth/fps/019/README.md

 Adjusting so that everything is pinned to the same CPU, I still get the same results.

-I'm prey sure this means the bottleneck is not the golang program, but the system CPU usage processing the TCP stack in the kernel.
+I'm pretty sure this means the bottleneck is not the golang program, but the system CPU usage processing the TCP stack in the kernel.

 I'll need to investigate faster ways to implement the TCP connection for the world database, once I get back on Linux machines (I'm travelling now and only have a macbook air m2 to test on).

-In the future, it might be smarter to use TCP only for reliable/ordered request/response commands, and then to use UDP for the forwarding of the player state from player server to world server.
+A promising library to evaluate is here: https://github.com/maurice2k/tcpserver